emilbader/v-test/README.md

 ## Running it locally

-1. Make sure `serivces: ['chromedriver']` is uncommented in `wdio.conf.ts`.
-1. `npm run wdio`
+1. Run `npm run wdio`
 1. This will start a Google Chrome browser and execute tests

 ## Running it locally against Selenium Grid

-The Docker compose file sets up a Selenium Grid hub and two Google Chrome nodes.
+Starta Selenium Grid hub and two Google Chrome nodes.

-1. `docker-compose up`
+1. `docker-compose up selenium-hub chrome`
-1. Comment out `serivces: ['chromedriver']` is uncommented in `wdio.conf.ts`.
-1. Once it's up (you can check this by going to http://localhost:4444), execute tests by running `npm run wdio`.
+1. Once it's up (you can check this by going to http://localhost:4444), execute tests by running `USE_GRID=true npm run wdio`.

 ## Running it all in a Dockerized environment

-I would like to get this wokring by also running the tests in a Dockerized environment.
-I have currently commented out the "Webdriverio" serivce in `docker-compose.yml`.
-Building and running it gives an error saying it can't connect to the Selenium Grid.

-_note_: to build the `webdriverio` service with docker-compose, run `docker-compose up --build`
+If you run this for the first time, you need to build the "webdriverio" service image by running `docker-compose up --build`.
+This will build the "webdriverio" service and start executing tests, all in a Dockerized environment.

+Shut down all services by running `docker-compose down`.